“Ally’s dream was to help others; our pursuit is to make it a reality” Katy Strong

 Shining a Light on Young Warriors

 The work of the Allyson Whitney Foundation is to continue Ally’s wishes and her aspiration to show that cancer can happen at any moment, to anyone.
-Our vision is to shine a spotlight on young adults with their unique genetically different cancers.
-We want awareness that ‘rare’ is a word used often when faced with a cancer diagnosis as a young adult.
-We want realization that young adults are in a precarious spot facing cancer and infertility issues.
-Lastly, there are very few resources, funding or facilities directed for young adults.
+Our vision is to shine a spotlight on young adults diagnosed with cancer (over 80,000 a year) and their unique genetically different cancers.
+We want to spread awareness that ‘rare’ is a word used often when faced with a cancer diagnosis as a young adult.
+We want realization that young adults are in a precarious spot facing cancer with financial toxicity, dropping out of school, job loss and infertility issues.
+Misdiagnosis & delayed treatment, due to age is prevalent.
+Cancer is a family disease, affecting everyone in some way.
+When we started this journey in 2012, we could count on one hand the Adolescent Young Adult organizations available.
+Lastly, we are honored to join the many other wonderful organizations assisting and moving this momentum for young adults with cancer forward.

 Data from NHI